wbullock97/MasterControl-Whitney-Bullock/README.md

 This repository highlights my individual work from a capstone project focused on solving a real-world business problem for MasterControl.

 The objective of this project was to leverage machine learning to improve conversion rates for the Manufacturing Excellence (Mx) product line.
-The project walks through the full data science workflow, including business understanding, exploratory data analysis (EDA), feature engineering, model development, and evaluation.
+My project includes business understanding, exploratory data analysis (EDA), feature engineering, model development, and evaluation.

 ---